tyabus/hlsdk-xash3d/README.ggm.md

 Cooperative mode still does not work correctly in half-life, you need to remove all blockers on `c3a1` map with entpatch

+Note: Cooperative mode will not work correctly on non-dedicated builds, cooperative mode is disabled for android builds

 ### Sample cooperative config:

 ```